tobiasbriones/ep-factura/README.md

 than random products since by default it's an `InMemoryProductDao` implementation which is set.
 This is useful to decouple the system and inject the dependencies into the UI Components.

+### UI package and Components

+I wanted to take [v1.0.0](https://github.com/TobiasBriones/example.programming.java.factura/releases/tag/v1.0.0) and refactor this app as something really close to MVC.
+This is in order to show how MVC works which is the basis for the other popular architectural patterns (MVP, MVVM).
+For a real non-basic application never use plain MVC as this pattern is closer to being a ball of mud (you can see that because it is harder to test).
+Instead, use MVP with passive View or MVVM.
+As mentioned below, I create UI Components and this practice should be followed whenever creating GUIs.
+The reason is that each part of your "screen" is a component with meaningful and highly-cohesive encapsulated UI logic.

+The [ui package](./src/io/github/tobiasbriones/ep/factura/ui) contains the UI Component implementations for the billing app.
+To understand each component, it suffices to say that the in-app library used is a set of abstract tools I made with MVC as a priority and located in the `core` package.
+Then, each component will have a view that implements the Swing view (probably JPanel), a controller for the view, and an entry class as a gateway for the component and assembling it.
+Each component may have an `Output` for delegating UI logic that may not be implemented in that component but instead, it should be implemented in a parent component.
+The parent component used here is the `MainBillingWindow` (a Swing JFrame) and this has a `Mediator` object that takes care of *mediating* among its children components, that also is, taking care of the children's outputs.

 ## Screenshots

 [![Screenshot 1](https://raw.githubusercontent.com/TobiasBriones/images/main/example-projects/example.programming.java.factura/screenshot-1.png)](https://github.com/TobiasBriones/images/tree/main/example-projects)